carloluisito/ToggleNet/README.md

 ## Security

 The ToggleNet dashboard is protected by authentication to prevent unauthorized access to feature flag management.

-If you're upgrading from a previous version of ToggleNet, note that authentication is enabled by default.
+Authentication is **enabled by default** and cannot be disabled in production scenarios.

-For production environments, always enable authentication and use strong passwords.
+For production environments:
+- Always use strong, unique passwords for dashboard users
+- Consider implementing custom authentication providers for integration with your existing user management systems
+- The dashboard uses secure cookie-based authentication with configurable timeouts

 ## License